ArRstgi/Fin-F1/README.md

 # 1. Introduction

-For my Generative AI app prototype, I have created a chatbot that leverages OpenAI's GPT-3.5-Turbo model for LLM tasks.
+For my first Generative AI app, I have created a chatbot that leverages OpenAI's GPT-4o model to provide information about the ormula 1 Power Unit Financial Regulations.
 For developing the chatbot, I have used the LangChain framework and the streamlit library.
 ### 1.1 LangChain

 I chose to use LangChain because of its ease of use and guides when it comes to making chatbots and applying Retrieval-Augmented Generation (RAG) techniques.